Skip to content

 GitHub Actions CI/CD security hardening checklist for development teams

-CI/CD pipelines are production control planes.
-If a workflow can push code, publish artifacts, assume cloud roles, or deploy infrastructure, it is part of your attack surface.
+CI/CD pipelines are, in practice, production control planes.
+A workflow that can push code, publish artifacts, assume cloud roles, or deploy infrastructure is part of your attack surface — full stop.
+Most teams underestimate this until something goes wrong.

-Hardening GitHub Actions is not about slowing delivery.
-It is about reducing avoidable trust risks while keeping release flow predictable.
+Hardening GitHub Actions isn’t about slowing delivery.
+It’s about closing avoidable trust gaps before someone exploits them while keeping your release process predictable and fast.

 GitHub Actions security checklist

-Use this as a defensive checklist and operating model for secure workflow governance.
+Use this as both a defensive checklist and an operating model for secure workflow governance across your engineering organization.

-• Pipelines can modify production code and runtime state
+• Pipelines can directly modify production code and runtime state

-• Build systems often hold secrets and deployment credentials
+• Build systems regularly hold secrets and deployment credentials

-• Workflow changes can bypass normal runtime protections
+• Workflow changes can bypass runtime protections that your security team spent months implementing

-• Third-party action trust introduces external supply-chain risk
+• Third-party actions introduce external supply-chain risk you don’t control

-• Self-hosted runner misconfiguration can expose internal networks
+• A misconfigured self-hosted runner can expose your internal network

 • Workflow permissions and token minimization